Shopify/Klint/docusaurus/docs/3-functions/paths/endContour.md

 ## Notes
 - Must be preceded by `beginContour()` and at least one vertex/curve function
-- By default (`forceRevert = true`), reverses vertex order for proper hole rendering
+- By default (`forceRevert = true`), reverses vertex order for proper hole rendering.
+If you already took care of this, do not add it or it will swap the order and break the fillrule.
+Use this in apps or tools when accessing this part is tricky for the user.
 - Use `forceRevert = false` when you've manually created counter-clockwise contours
 - Automatically called by `endShape()` if there's an open contour
 - Contours are always rendered as closed paths regardless of the outer shape's close setting
 - Multiple contours can be created within a single shape
 - All vertex and curve functions work the same within contours
-- Essential for creating complex shapes like letters, donuts, or decorative cutouts
-- The reversed winding ensures holes appear as transparent areas within filled shapes